begriffs/heroku-buildpack-ghc/README.md

 <br />

-This buildpack provides the latest stable GHC binaries and supports frameworks like Yesod, Snap, and Happstack.
+This buildpack supports frameworks like Yesod, Snap, and Happstack with the latest stable GHC binaries and.
 Putting Haskell web applications online should be easy, and now it is.
 Try it for yourself.

 ### Example: deploying a Snap app